Jobs at CSPI

 The Health Promotion Policy Project advocates for health promotion and prevention of disease at the local, state and federal levels, encourages the food industry to improve their products and practices, and engages health professionals, academics, and concerned citizens in supporting our efforts.

 This project covers hot topics related to nutrition and health policies.
-Current issues include school foods, food additives, food marketing to children, obesity prevention, and microbial contamination of foods.
+Current issues include school foods, food additives, food marketing to children, obesity prevention, and getting junk food out of retail checkout aisles.
 Projects may involve research for policy analysis and development, op-ed pieces, reports, tracking legislation and regulations and assisting in policy advocacy.
 Applicants should have a strong college-level science, public policy or law background and must submit a writing sample.

 This department covers a broad array of topics, divided into the following areas of concentration; the production and inspection of meat, poultry, and seafood, sustainable organic agriculture, food additives, and pesticide safety.
 Currently, the Food Safety department is heavily involved with the implementation of the Food Safety Modernization Act (FSMA), and is seeking an intern with law or public health policy experience to assist with CSPI’s comments on the proposed rules to FDA, in addition to assistance with other projects.
 Interns must have a strong interest in public health or food policy, and ideally have a background in toxicology, biochemistry, biological sciences, law or public health.
 Applicants must have strong writing and computer skills and must submit a writing sample.